 We adopted ASU No. 2016-02, "Leases," effective January 1, 2019, by applying the new guidance under the additional and alternative transition method allowed by ASU No. 2018-11, "Leases (Topic 842): Targeted Improvements."
-The core principle of this standard is that an entity should recognize on its balance sheet assets and liabilities arising from a lease.
-In accordance with that principle, the new lease accounting guidance requires that a lessee recognize a liability to make future lease payments (the lease liability) and a right-of-use ("ROU") asset representing its right to use the underlying leased asset for the lease term.
-As of January 1, 2019, the adoption resulted in the recognition of operating lease right-of-use ("ROU") assets of approximately \$10.4 million, lease liabilities of approximately \$13.2 million, and a decrease of approximately \$2.8 million in accrued rent.
+As of January 1, 2019, the adoption resulted in the recognition of operating lease right-of-use assets of approximately \$10.4 million, lease liabilities of approximately \$13.2 million, and a decrease of approximately \$2.8 million in accrued rent.
 The adoption of the new lease accounting guidance did not have an impact on our consolidated statement of operations, and had no impact on cash provided by or used in operating, financing, or investing activities in our consolidated statement of cash flows.
 We elected the available practical expedients under ASC 842-10-15-37 (thereby not separating lease components from nonlease components and instead accounting for all components as a single lease component) and ASC 842-10-65-1 (thereby, among other things, not reassessing lease classification), and implemented changes to our processes and methodologies related to leases to enable the preparation of financial information upon adoption and to allow for the correct identification, classification, and measurement of leases in accordance with the new guidance going forward.